tanbro/redis_func_cache/README.md

     pip install git+https://github.com/tanbro/redis_func_cache.git@main
     ```

+The library supports [hiredis](https://github.com/redis/hiredis).
+Installing it can significantly improve performance.
+It is an optional dependency and can be installed by running: `pip install redis_func_cache[hiredis]`.

+If [Pygments](https://pygments.org/) is installed, the library will automatically remove comments and empty lines from Lua scripts evaluated on the [Redis](https://redis.io/) server, which can improve performance slightly. *Pygments* is also an optional dependency and can be installed by running: `pip install redis_func_cache[pygments]`.

 ## Data structure

 The library combines a pair of [Redis][] data structures to manage cache data: